 - Pests: These can be a sign that your tree is rotting, which can make trimming riskier.

-The more challenging and riskier the job, the more you can expect to pay.
+The more challenging and riskier the job, the higher the cost to trim trees will be.

 Is your tree located next to a power line or close to your home?
 A tree trimmer will need to take extra precautions to ensure no falling tree branches damage the power lines or other surrounding structures.